Kwpolska/chriswarrick.com/posts/2020/06/03/reinstalling-macos-what-to-try-when-all-else-fails.rst

 Apple does not make macOS images publicly available.
 That’s probably to make Hackintoshing this little bit harder, but this also affects legitimate users.
-The only thing you can download from Apple is El Capitan.
+The only thing you can easily download from Apple is El Capitan.
 Apple offers `InstallMacOSX.dmg <https://support.apple.com/en-us/HT206886>`_ on their website.

-(There’s also a Sierra download now, but it seems to be broken as of September 2022.)
+There are also some other downloads available:

+* there’s a Sierra download, with a broken link, although it can be fixed by changing ``updates-http`` to ``updates``: `get Sierra installer <https://updates.cdn-apple.com/2019/cert/061-39476-20191023-48f365f4-0015-4c41-9f44-39d3d2aca067/InstallOS.dmg>`_.
+* if you need something older than El Capitan, downloads are available as far back as Lion, although these might not have the ``createinstallmedia`` tool required for this procedure.

+This post assumes you’re working with El Capitan; a quick look though that file suggests the instructions in this post should work with Sierra as well.

 If you take a look at the instructions, you will see that this is *not* a bootable OS X image.
 This image has a ``.pkg`` package.
 This package is expected to install ``/Applications/Install OS X El Capitan.app``.
 Well, we’re in recovery, we can’t install stuff.
 So, let’s do this the manual way.